grillbaer/persistentds/docs/index.md

 # persistentds - Persistent Data Structures
 Immutable copy-on-write collections for lists, maps and sets in Java.
 Based on auto-balancing binary trees.

+# Persistent Data Structures
+Immutable copy-on-write collections for lists, maps and sets in Java.
+Based on auto-balancing binary trees.

 ## Why use them?
 Persistent collections simplify synchronization on shared data in multi-threaded applications because they guarantee immutability of already existing instances.
 They also make it easy to pass both old and new states to observers.